 Locate the Brake Master Cylinder

 After opening the hood, look behind the main engine bay.
 That should give the position of some important brake system parts where you can find a plastic cylinder that is openable, that’s the brake fluid reservoir, which is typically filled with hydraulic fluid.
-In manual transmission engines, two plastic cylinders lie around the same area.
+In manual transmission engines, two plastic cylinders are located in the same area.
 The larger reservoir is for the brake fluid.

 Note that using bad brake fluid grades in the brake fluid reservoir will definitely affect the brake master cylinder